zngly/zngly-website/docs/tiers/connect.md

 ### How to Set Up

 - #### Virtual Handshake

 To set up Zngly Connect, a virtual handshake is required between the Zngly instance and your domain name.
 You provide us with the name for your Zngly Connect, and we’ll supply you with the records to edit on your domain provider.
 It only takes a few moments to get fully integrated!

 - #### Admin & User Creation

 As a Zngly Connect owner, you will be able to create multiple Zngly Sales Users.
-These are the users who will “list & link” the content you wish to share with Zngly to others. (is this 4-5 sales users & then 10e per each user after?)
+These are the users who will “list & link” the content you wish to share with Zngly to others.

 To add users, simply navigate to the “add user” option after selecting “profile” from the drop-down menu.